mikependon/RepoDB/RepoDb.Docs/limitations.md

 ## Clustered Primary Keys

-The default support to this will never be implemented as RepoDb tend to sided the other scenario that is completely oppositing and defaultly eliminateing this use-case.

-When you do the push operation in RepoD (i.e.: [Insert](https://repodb.net/operation/insert), [Delete](https://repodb.net/operation/delete), [Update](https://repodb.net/operation/update), [Merge](https://repodb.net/operation/merge) and etc), it uses the PK as the qualifiers.
+The default support to this will never be implemented as RepoDb tend to sided the other scenario that is eliminating this use-case.
+When you do the push operation in RepoDb (i.e.: [Insert](https://repodb.net/operation/insert), [Delete](https://repodb.net/operation/delete), [Update](https://repodb.net/operation/update), [Merge](https://repodb.net/operation/merge) and etc), it uses the PK as the qualifiers.

-So when you do save a row like below.
+### Scenario 1 - Insert

 ```csharp
 using (var connection = new SqlConnection(ConnectionString))